kannangce/7-languages-in-7-weeks/Io/README.md

 "some garbage you put here" will not error out, because it is not getting executed at all. i.e., all the parameters that we put are messages, which will get executed only when the message hits the target object.

+## Binary

+Seems like the latest one available via brew is not the latest and is 20151111.

+Trying to build it from source.

+Had to ensure that the repo has been cloned with git clone --recursive https://github.com/IoLanguage/io.git to clone the sub-modules.

+Even with the latest code the installed Io is 20170906 :-/